 Employees may request a voluntary transfer by submitting a written request to the District indicating the reason for such request and the location to which the transfer request is made.
-When transferring employees voluntarily, the District will first consider voluntary requests from those employees who experienced a reduction in hours within the previous year or who were involuntarily transferred within the previous year.
+When transferring employees voluntarily, the District will first consider voluntary requests from those employees who experienced a reduction in hours within the previous year or who were involuntarily transferred within the previous year due to coverage and not performance or misconduct.
 If two or more employees volunteer for a transfer, and are substantially equal based on ability, skills, experience and performance, then seniority shall be used as a tie-breaker.